acoullandreau/apple_music_analyser/README.md

 ```

 This will print both the docstring of the Utility class, as well as all the methods defined in this class and their docstring.
-For more details on the structure of the code, please take a look at the docs folder in the [GitHub repository](https://github.com/acoullandreau/apple_music_analyser/tree/master/docs)!
+For more details on the structure of the code, please take a look at the [documentation](https://github.com/acoullandreau/apple_music_analyser/tree/master/docs)!

 Test functions